 Seating is available at Jack Gambill Athletic Fields or the Northern Virginia Graduate Center Parking Lot.
-In the event of rain, the event is scheduled for July 5 at the same time and location.

 The event is free to the public.
 Blankets and flat-based chairs are allowed for seating on the field.
 Food and drinks will be sold on site, but alcohol, smoking, glass containers, fireworks, and pets are not permitted.

 Parking at the High School will be restricted to event personnel and visitors with a handicap placard.
 Visitors are encouraged to park for free at the West Falls Church Metro Station Parking Garage, accessible from Haycock Road.